Kenneth MacAlpin: Death and succession

 According to the Annals of Ulster, Kenneth died in 858.
 The Chronicle of the Kings of Alba states he died in February in Forteviot due to a tumour.
-Historians suggest this date might be 13 February.
-Kenneth was buried in Iona Abbey.
-Succession in the kingdom was carried out in the form of tanistry so Kenneth's successor was his brother Donald I rather than his eldest son.
+Historians suggest this date might be 13 February, however, the CKA leaves out a part in the text mentioning Kenneth's death: "Mortuus est tandem tumore an[rest uncertain] idus Februarii feria tertia in palacio Fothuirtabaicht."
+Some speculate the unfinished part is "ante diem", meaning "before the day"; so the chronicle possibly states: "At last he died of a tumor before the Ides of February, on the third day of the week,".
+The closest Tuesday to 13 February, 858, was 8 February, so Kenneth most likely died on that day.
+Kenneth was buried in Iona Abbey; succession in the kingdom was carried out in the form of tanistry so Kenneth's successor was his brother Donald I rather than his eldest son.
 After the death of Donald I, Kenneth's sons, Causantín mac Cináeda and Áed mac Cináeda, inherited the crown.
 The Alpínid dynasty, which ruled Scotland until the beginning of the 11th century, was formed during this period.

 Contemporaneous Irish annals give Kenneth and his immediate successors the title King of the Picts, but do not call him the King of Fortriu, a title that was only given to four Pictish kings who reigned in the 7th to 9th centuries.
 It is possible the use of the title of King of the Picts was in reference to Kenneth and his immediate successors' claim to all of Pictavia, though there is very little evidence of the extent of their domain.